Transfer Pricing in Venezuela

 Informative Affidavit of Transfer Pricing in Venezuela

-The aforementioned article indicates that the Tax Administration must be informed of transactions with related parties performed in a given fiscal year, by means of an informative affidavit.
+The aforementioned article indicates that the Tax Administration must be informed of related party transactions performed in a given fiscal year through an Informative Affidavit.

 Regarding the filing deadline, it is stated that it must be made in June of the year following the end of the fiscal year, and for those taxpayers whose fiscal year end is different from the calendar year, it will be due within six months following the end of the fiscal year.